anhallbe/ChordDHT/README.md

 To compile (JDK 7):
     javac -d bin -sourcepath src src/dht/*.java

-A more detailed description of the program, its' interfaces performance can be found in the javadoc or the written report.
+A more detailed description of the program, its' interfaces and performance evaluation can be found in the javadoc or the written report.